SQ-WARE/Documentation/docs/servers/overview.md

 **Each server operates as part of our broader community governance experiment**, proving that player-owned platforms can provide:

-- **Merit-Based Recognition**: Contribution earns SQ Tokens that provide real influence over platform decisions
+ - **Merit-Based Recognition**: Contribution earns Points on Minecraft (hourly/achievements) which may be convertible to SQ Tokens in the future once available; other supported games may award SQ Tokens directly.
+These provide real influence over platform decisions.
 - **Collaborative Development**: Community input shapes server features, rules, and development priorities
 - **Sustainable Economics**: EULA-compliant systems that reward participation without pay-to-win mechanics
 - **Democratic Governance**: Players vote on server policies, resource allocation, and community standards